Georgie Porgie: Origins and variations

 And a Cheshire dialect version was quoted in 1887 with the variant "picklety pie" in place of Halliwell's "pumpkin pie".

-But by 1884 a version had appeared in which the third line read "When the boys came out to play", and it was this reading which Iona and Peter Opie chose to perpetuate in their day in The Oxford Dictionary of Nursery Rhymes (1951).
+By 1884 a version had appeared in which the third line read "When the boys came out to play", and it was this reading which Iona and Peter Opie chose to perpetuate in their day in The Oxford Dictionary of Nursery Rhymes (1951).
 They also mentioned there various unsubstantiated conjectures that link the character Georgie Porgie to British historical figures, including King George I and George Villiers, 1st Duke of Buckingham, claims that have been copied in other works of reference to this day.

 Among children the verse has been used as a rhyming taunt for boys called George, or else of fat boys.
 It is also used to harass a boy who is considered not sufficiently manly, either because he is thought to fancy a girl, or (with a switch of sexes in line two) who is accused of being homosexually inclined.
 It can also be used to tease a girl who fancies a boy, where, with other appropriate changes, she is addressed as "Rosie Posie".

 Musical versions

 The rhyme was included in National Nursery Rhymes (London, 1870), a volume illustrated by George Dalziel and Edward Dalziel, where the words were set to music by James William Elliott.
 And in 1885 they were set as a part song by the Canadian composer Joseph Gould under his musical pseudonym, Spencer Percival.

 In 1924, Billy Mayerl and Gerald "Gee" Paul adapted the first two lines into the chorus of a novelty foxtrot which was featured in the revue The Punch Bowl by Norman O'Neill and subsequently covered by various jazz bands.

-The 1978 song Georgy Porgy by Toto also features the first two lines of the rhyme.
+The 1978 song "Georgy Porgy" by Toto also features the first two lines of the rhyme.